Skip to content

 Remember that all log entries must be completed before the therapist's last day.

-Submitting the resignation form will notify the Vendor Manager and generate a new referral ticket so that the therapy referrals and/or evaluation referrals can be reassigned.
+Submitting the resignation form will notify the Specialist and Advanced Associate.
+If the provider had students on their caseload, a new referral ticket is automatically generated so that the therapy referrals and/or evaluation referrals can be reassigned.